 From Chrysler’s Press Release:

-To operate at Level 3 autonomous mode, the Chrysler Portal concept must “see” its location and surrounding environment.
+To operate at Level 3 autonomous mode, the Chrysler Portal concept must “see” its location and the surrounding environment.
 To do that, it relies on a suite of sensing technologies.
 They include:

 • Cameras: A combination of short- and long-range cameras to see forward, the sides and rear of the vehicle.
-The cameras can provide the driver a view of the road ahead and behind, as well as “ground truth” information, such as lane markings and potholes.
+The cameras can provide the driver with a view of the road ahead and behind, as well as “ground truth” information, such as lane markings and potholes.
 Also, a camera in the interior monitors the driver

-• Radar: Using radio waves, detects objects to the front, rear and corners of the vehicle.
+• Radar: Using radio waves, detects objects to the front, rear, and corners of the vehicle.

 • LIDAR: Using light from pulsed laser beams to illuminate and sense objects ahead of the vehicle